Last Updated on by

 Here is a quick rundown of features and specs:

 The slick finish of the jacket also means you won’t have any trouble using this piece for layering, as it will let a heavier jacket or parka slip right over.
-Additionally, if you brush up against rocks, trees or other abrasive objects, the jacket is far less likely to catch.
+Additionally, if you brush up against rocks, trees or other abrasive objects, the sweater jacket is far less likely to catch.

 The jacket is certainly not stiff in fabric and the way it is structured allows it to move easily with the body.
-This means the Nano Puff is ideal for winter activities like hockey, skiing, snowboarding, hiking and more.
+This means the durable Nano Puff is ideal for winter activities like hockey, skiing, snowboarding, hiking and more.
 Some people even go climbing in it- something the average winter jacket would cause you to feel constricted in.

 An added benefit of the PrimaLoft Gold insulation is its compressibility.
 As the built in stuff sack suggests, this jacket can easily be compressed down to an extremely small size and stored within this chest pocket.
-This is a huge benefit for those who plan to wear it while camping or hiking.
+This is a huge benefit for those who plan to wear it while camping, backpacking or hiking.
 Its light weight and ability to be compressed make it especially ideal for backpackers that need to save as much space as possible.
 There is even a strong carabineer so you can clip it to a backpack.

 If you hate the feeling of a zipper poking or scratching your neck, you’ll be happy to know that Patagonia installed a zipper garage and as well an interior zipper flap.
-These keep the zipper off of your skin while the flap further prevents water from entering the jacket.
+These keep the zipper off of your skin while the flap further prevents water or light rain from entering the jacket.
 The side pockets of this jacket also have zipper garages for comfort and to prevent snags.

-The Patagonia Nano Puff jacket is perfect for anyone that loves the winter but is tired of feeling chilly despite many layers or feels like they can hardly move because of overly thick traditional winter jackets and parkas.
-This jacket is super versatile, super warm and available in a ton of awesome colors.
+The Patagonia Nano Puff jacket is perfect for anyone that loves the winter wind but is tired of feeling chilly despite many layers or feels like they can hardly move because of overly thick traditional winter jackets and parkas.
+This jacket is super versatile, super warm, durable and available in a ton of awesome colors.
 If you invest in a Nano Puff you can bet that it will quickly become your go-to winter jacket.